Analyzing Differentiable Fuzzy Logic Operators: Aggregation

 \subsection{Summary}

 The minimum aggregator is computationally inefficient and cannot handle exceptions well.
-Aggregation operators that vanish when receiving a large amount of inputs will not scale well, and these include operators based on the Yager family of t-norms and the nilpotent aggregator.
+Universal aggregation operators that vanish when receiving a large amount of inputs will not scale well, and these include operators based on the Yager family of t-norms and the nilpotent aggregator.
 Removing the bounds from the Yager aggregators introduces interesting connections to loss functions from the classical machine learning literature.
 This is also the case for the logarithmic version of the product aggregator, which corresponds to the cross-entropy loss function.
 They have natural means for dealing with outliers, and thus are promising for practical use.
+We have more options for existential quantification, as problems with vanishing gradients are not as important since we only care about ensuring the formula is true for at least one input, instead of all of them.